MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/step-4a-start-the-swiftnet-service-for-the-fileact-real-time-scenario.md

 ---
 description: "Learn more about: Step 4A: Start the SWIFTNet Service for the FileAct Real-Time Scenario"
-title: "Step 4A: Start the SWIFTNet Service for the FileAct Real-Time Scenario | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 4A: Start the SWIFTNet Service for the FileAct Real-Time Scenario" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 47c57d37-50d7-49c0-b74c-5357c4601b14
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 4A: Start the SWIFTNet Service for the FileAct Real-Time Scenario
 Before you begin this step, you must complete [Step 3E: Add a FILE Send Port to Capture Sw:ExchangeFileResponse Message for the FileAct Real-Time Scenario](../../adapters-and-accelerators/fileact-interact/step-3e-add-file-send-port-to-get-sw-exchangefileresponse-message-for-fileact.md).